Air Coryell: Attributes of Air Coryell

-Gibbs served as head coach of the Washington Redskins from 1981-1992, and during that time, he won three Super Bowls with a Coryell offense.
+Gibbs served as head coach of the Washington Redskins from 1981 to 1992, and during that time, he won three Super Bowls with a Coryell offense.
 His offense featured a smash mouth running game with 3 different running backs, Hall of Famer John Riggins, George Rogers and Earnest Byner, behind a massive offensive line known as the "Hogs."
-Gibbs's offense also showcased a 3-receiver deep air attack featuring Hall of Famer Art Monk, Gary Clark and Ricky Sanders, known as "The Posse."
+Gibbs's offense also showcased a 3-receiver deep air attack featuring Hall of Famer Art Monk, Gary Clark and Ricky Sanders, known as "The Posse".
 Gibbs usually kept the tight end in as an extra blocker, especially to neutralize pass rushing specialist and Hall of Fame linebacker Lawrence Taylor of the New York Giants.
-Today, many Coryell offenses still reduce the use a tight end, except in the red zone,.

-Gibbs, who earned induction into the Pro Football Hall of Fame for his work as Redskins head coach, is also the first head coach in NFL history to win 3 Super Bowls with 3 different quarterbacks: Joe Theismann, Doug Williams, and Mark Rypien.
-Gibbs also coached the Redskins from 2004-2007, but was unable to duplicate the success he enjoyed during his first term in Washington.
+Gibbs, who was inducted into the Pro Football Hall of Fame for his success as Redskins head coach, is also the first head coach in NFL history to win three Super Bowls with three different quarterbacks: Joe Theismann, Doug Williams, and Mark Rypien.
+Gibbs also coached the Redskins from 2004 to 2007, but was unable to duplicate the success he enjoyed during his first term in Washington.

 Norv Turner, a former Washington Redskins and San Diego Chargers head coach, and offensive coordinator for many NFL teams (most notably for the Dallas Cowboys during the early 1990s), also implemented a version of the Coryell style of offense.
-The Turner strain of Coryell offenses are still very reliant on a good receiving TE.
-Norv Turner strains sometimes feature an 'F-Back' (formerly known as an 'H-Back' in the 1980s), a hybrid tight end/wide receiver/fullback/running back.
+The Turner version of Coryell offenses relied on a good receiving TE.
+Turner's systems sometimes featured an 'F-Back' (formerly known as an 'H-Back' in the 1980s), a hybrid tight end/wide receiver/fullback/running back.
 An F-Back is a multi-purpose, unpredictable tool for the offense.
-On any play he may carry the ball, lead block or pass block, play as a wide receiver, or run a tight end route.
-He is also part decoy, as his unpredictable role forces defenses to keep an eye on him, thereby opening up other opportunities for the offense..
+On any play he might carry the ball, lead block or pass block, play as a wide receiver, or run a tight end route.
+He is also part decoy, as his unpredictable role forces defenses to keep an eye on him, thereby opening up other opportunities for the offense.

 History of the name

-Originally it was known as the West Coast offense until an article about San Francisco 49ers Head Coach Bill Walsh in Sports Illustrated in the early 80s incorrectly called Walsh's offense "the West Coast offense," and this mis-labelling stuck.
+Originally it was known as the West Coast offense until an article about San Francisco 49ers Head Coach Bill Walsh in Sports Illustrated in the early 80s incorrectly called Walsh's offense "the West Coast offense", and this mis-labelling stuck.
 Subsequently, Coryell's offense scheme was referred to as "Air Coryell"—the name announcers had assigned to his high powered Charger offenses in San Diego, featuring 3 Hall of Famers in QB Dan Fouts, WR Charlie Joiner, & TE Kellen Winslow, as well as Pro Bowl WR Wes Chandler & HB Chuck Muncie.
 Today it is also known as the "Coryell offense", although the "vertical offense" is another accepted name.